PODCASTS

 Karan

 Yep.
 One thing that I noticed is different for Acquia customers is that usually, they don’t have just one site.
 They usually have multiple websites.
 And some of them are on Acquia, Drupal, some of them are in some – I don’t know, Salesforce website, and then they might have a repository of documents and the Acquia Widen product.
 So the data that they have is pretty spread out.
-That’s one extra layer of challenge that we’ve had, that we see with Acquia customers, where they not only have to rely on the SearchStax Studio connector that we have.
+That’s one extra layer of challenge that we’ve had, that we see with Acquia customers, where they not only have to rely on the SearchStax Site Search connector that we have.
 But then after that, we also worked with them to configure our web crawlers so that we can pull in data from all these different sources, and then create a search experience – a unified search experience – where they can utilize one search page and search through all these different websites and parts that they have.

 Jae

 Yeah, that’s really important.
 Thanks for calling that out.
 We do have another episode we’ll be recording on web crawlers, specifically, so looking forward to that session as well.
 That’s great to hear, though, because that makes sense.
 It’s typically larger companies who are using Acquia.
 Are there any general recommendations?
-Or to sum it up – it sounds like the process is very straightforward in regards to installation, there’s a lot of flexibility and configuration options that people get through our interface directly.
+Or to sum it up – it sounds like the process is very straightforward in regard to installation, there’s a lot of flexibility and configuration options that people get through our interface directly.
 Is there anything else that people need to be aware of, or iron out beforehand that they can just kind of anchor to?
 Obviously, we have an extensive set of documentation that covers this, but I’d just love to hear your take on that, summarization of that.

 Pete

-Yeah, I think from a starting out perspective, if you think about prerequisites – of what you might need before you can use one of these simulators – think, hey, you want to go ahead and make sure your Studio app is created, maybe not configured but at least created, so that we have access to that when we’re setting up the connectors.
+Yeah, I think from a starting out perspective, if you think about prerequisites – of what you might need before you can use one of these simulators – think, hey, you want to go ahead and make sure your Site Search app is created, maybe not configured but at least created, so that we have access to that when we’re setting up the connectors.
 But really, having a general sense for your fields and the type of content that you have – sometimes just doing a field inventory of, I know that I’m gonna want my title field to show up in my search results, do I have an appropriate title field that’s actually discreet that we can index on?
 And also other considerations are things like, what about multilanguage?
 Right?
 Is there another field that might need to have a different multilanguage version for that field?
 So you want to think about the different field types.
 The other field types that are generally common, do you have a URL field?
 Do you have a description field?
 You know, what about faceting?
 Do you have the appropriate facet fields, or different taxonomy?
 You want to make sure you have some of that stuff either known or at least set up.
 And then from the accelerator side, doesn’t really matter since we’re not necessarily crawling the site.
 But if this was something where you’re using the connector in conjunction with maybe a web crawler, you also want to make sure that your web pages have the appropriate meta tags that are set up and visible.
 So for me, at least – Karan, I don’t know if you have anything to add there.

 Karan